syedmuneeb0/School-Management-App/README.md

 # School-Management-App
 This is a repository to manage my School Management Software journey
 <br>
-Author - Syed Muneeb Ahmed
+Author - Syed Muneeb Ahmed (Founder)